 Crisis Diversion Interim Services (CDIS)

-The Crisis Diversion Interim Services (CDIS) is a 30-bed enhanced shelter program which admits clients referred directly from the Crisis Diversion Facility 72-hour program who are homeless, or at risk for homelessness.
+The Crisis Diversion Interim Services (CDIS) is a 30-bed “step-down” program which admits clients referred directly from the Crisis Diversion Facility (CDF) 72-hour program who are homeless or at risk for homelessness.
 Clients may stay up to 14 days and will have access to psychiatric services, mental health and chemical dependency assessments and intensive case management.

 Multidisciplinary staff help clients connect to ongoing, outside referrals to mental health agencies, substance use treatment, and medical providers.